StreamSwapProtocol/streamswap-contracts/README.md

 To withdraw earned tokens to the `stream.treasury` account treasury account can send a transaction with [`FinalizeMsg`](https://github.com/osmosis-labs/osmosis/blob/main/proto/osmosis/streamswap/v1/tx.proto#L42) after the `sale.end_time`.
-On finalize stream, exit fee on whole sale is applied to bought tokens and sent to fee collector address.
+On finalize stream, exit fee on whole sale is applied to tokens spent on buy side and sent to fee collector address.

 ### Price